philippinespire/pire_ssl_data_processing/README.md

 You must pull down the latest version of the repo every time you sit down to work and push the changes you made every time you walk away from the terminal.
 The following order of operations when you sync the repo will minimize problems.

-From your species directory, execute these commands manually or run the `runGit.sh` script (see bellow)
+From your species directory, execute these commands manually or run the `runGit.sh` script (see below)
 ```
 git pull
 git add --all